 NTC5c is only applicable for a BS that supports UTRA, E-UTRA and GSM.
 NTC5c is constructed using the following method:

-● The RF bandwidth shall be the declared maximum supported RF bandwidth for non-contiguous operation.
-The RF bandwidth consists of one sub-block gap and two sub-blocks located at the edges of the declared maximum supported RF bandwidth.
+- The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth for non-contiguous operation.
+The Base Station RF Bandwidth consists of one sub-block gap and two sub-blocks located at the edges of the declared maximum Base Station RF Bandwidth.

-● If the BS supports up to 3 carriers use the method to generate NTC4c for up to 3 carriers.
+- If the BS supports up to 3 carriers use the method to generate NTC4c for up to 3 carriers.

-● If the BS supports at least 4 carriers use the method to generate NTC4c for up to 4 carriers.
+- If the BS supports at least 4 carriers use the method to generate NTC4c for up to 4 carriers.

 4.8.6 TC6: Single carrier for receiver tests